Q: Is this the same thing as Penn State Scholarship for Service?

 4. An assessment of your knowledge and ability following the six (6) competency areas (see below).

 A: Yes.
-A 3-page essay is required.
+Essay questions are required!
 See the application instructions for more details.
 Your essay must cover your knowledge of the six competency areas:

 Q: I am already in the military.
 May I apply?